developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to perform an Action to control which applications are subject to battery optimization and which are exempt.

-- If the value ***Add*** is chose, then one or more applications is made subject to battery optimizations and the additional Managed Configuration **Power Configuration - Battery Optimization Action Add Package Names** MUST be specified to provide the Android Package Name(s) of the application(s) to be made subject to battery optimizations.
+- If the value ***Add*** is chose, one or more applications is made subject to battery optimizations and the additional Managed Configuration **Power Configuration - Battery Optimization Action Add Package Names** MUST be specified to provide the Android Package Name(s) of the application(s) to be made subject to battery optimizations.

-- If the value ***Remove*** is chose, then one or more applications is made subject to battery optimizations and the additional Managed Configuration **Power Configuration - Battery Optimization Action Remove Package Names** MUST be specified to provide the Android Package Name(s) of the application(s) to be exempted from battery optimizations.
+- If the value ***Remove*** is chose, one or more applications is made subject to battery optimizations and the additional Managed Configuration **Power Configuration - Battery Optimization Action Remove Package Names** MUST be specified to provide the Android Package Name(s) of the application(s) to be exempted from battery optimizations.

 ### Power Configuration - Battery Optimization Action Add Package Names